doedja/kbbi-js/README.md

 Unofficial JavaScript library for accessing KBBI (Kamus Besar Bahasa Indonesia) with anti-Cloudflare protection.

+> **Important:** This library requires cache (cookies) to function properly.
+The KBBI site enforces limitations on unauthenticated users, so authentication via cookies is necessary for reliable access.

 ## Features

 - Access the official KBBI dictionary with detailed entry information